 You just bought a Mobeye PowerGuard CM2100?
+Although this model has been phased out, you might still find it available for purchase as a second-hand unit.
 Learn how to get started with the Mobeye PowerGuard.
 Watch the video or read the installation instructions below.
 Let’s get started!

 Installation Instructions Mobeye PowerGuard

 Time needed: 20 minutes

 To get started with the Mobeye PowerGuard, at least the following steps need to be taken in the following order:

 Open the enclosure by removing the 4 screws and insert a SIM card into the module.
 Push the black cover slightly outward to open the holder.
 Before installing the SIM card should have PIN code “0000”, or PIN code removed.
 (A PIN code can be changed or removed by putting the SIM card in to any mobile phone and entering the ‘security’ menu).

 Note: Make sure the SIM card is inserted before the batteries are inserted.
 If you replace a SIM card, first remove the batteries (and remove any other external power supply).
 The settings are stored in the device memory.

 The Mobeye PowerGuard requires a “normal” (standard) size SIM card, suitable for 2G.
 We advise to use an M2M SIM card.

 - Insert the batteries

 Insert the two batteries (CR123A) in the module.
 Use the +/- indication for the correct position of the batteries.